About Julia Varriale, Founder and Editor of Collegevale.org:

 While a graduate student at Boston College, the geographer (demographer) in me wanted to concentrate my studies on admissions and enrollment trends.
 Because there were no formal classes on the topic, I supplemented my Boston College studies with attendance at the Harvard Summer Institute on College Admissions in 2001 and 2003, the NEACAC Summer Institute in 2001, and the UCLA Extension program, which I completed within weeks of my graduation from Boston College in 2003.
 From 2002 to 2006, I edited In A Nutshell: Education in the News, an informal e-newsletter of admission and enrollment trends in the news, readership of which extended over five countries and twenty-one states.
 The Nutshell was begun as a method to study for comprehensives at Boston College and was something I was happy to share.
 In addition to following admission and enrollment trends, I follow student affairs and higher ed finance.

-My husband, Steve, and I live outside Boston, Massachusetts, with our ever-helpful cat, Bear.
+My husband, Steve, and I live outside Boston, Massachusetts.
 Our daughter and her family live nearby.
-If you find any egregious typos in here, let’s just blame them on Bear.
+If you find any egregious typos in here, let’s just blame them on our ever-helpful cat, Bear, who died late last year.

 About Teo Salgado, Associate Editor: